-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.

-Washington, D.C.
 20549

-FORM 10-Q ------------- ------
+FORM 10-Q

-FORM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2022 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 ACT OF 1934 For th e transition period from to Commission file number: 001-38219 decīphera A PHARMACEUTICAL Exact name of registrant as specified in its charter) LS, INC. Delaware (State or other jurisdiction of incorporation or organiz ation) (I.R.: 30-1003521 S. Employer Identification Number) 200 Smith Street, Waltham, MA (Address of principal executive offices) 02451 (Zip Code) (Re (781) 209-6400 egistrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered d Common Stock, \$0.01 Par Value Per Share DCPH The Nasdaq Global Select Market Indicate by check mark whether the registrant (1) had 1934 during the preceding 12 months (or for such shorter prequirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has su of Regulation S-T (§232.405 of this chapter) during the prefiles).
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a la an emerging growth company.
-See the definitions of "large company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company If an emerging growth company, indicate by check r new or revised financial accounting standards provided pur □ vith any Indicate by check mark whether the registrant is a sh - ' As of April 29, 2022, there were 66,216,509 shares of Common Stock, \$0.01 par value per share, o utstanding.

-Deciphera Pharmaceuticals, Inc.
+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2023

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 decīphera

+For the transition period from \\\\\ to

+Commission file number: 001-38219

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+200 Smith Street, Waltham, MA

+(Address of principal executive offices)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 Par Value Per Share DCPH The Nasdaq Global Select Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer $\boxtimes$ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of April 28, 2023, there were 78,524,562 shares of Common Stock, \$0.01 par value per share, outstanding,

+30-1003521 (I.R.S.
+Employer Identification Number) 02451

+(Zip Code)